Survival at Sea

 We saw no boats or planes that day, but it was an active day around the boat.
 We saw a pod of dolphin and a shark briefly.
 They circled the boat for a few minutes and left.
 The thought of sharks did not even upset us.
 Compared to what we were facing, sharks did not seem like much of a threat.
 They might even be a relief if they killed us.
 Any end, even an awful one, as long as it was quick, seemed preferable to what we were facing.

-That afternoon, we held hands and prayed, even though none of us were religious.
+That afternoon we held hands and prayed, even though none of us was religious.
 Just covering the bases, I suppose.
 No atheists in a foxhole as they say.

 At the end of the day another major problem was emerging.
 We knew that the Coast Guard will only look for someone for a couple of days and we knew they had been looking for at least two already.
 We were fearful the search had been called off.

 Nights were especially bad.
 At that time of year, at that latitude, there is fourteen hours of dark with ten hours of light.
 These were the very longest nights of the year.
 There was no chance for a rescue at night and the time dragged unbelievably.
 I had a watch, but having lost my glasses when the boat capsized, I could not read the dial.
 I would have to ask someone to read my watch for me.
 I would wait for what I was sure was at least an hour before I would ask someone to tell the time for me.
 It would only have been five minutes.
 That’s how long the nights were for us.
 Five minutes seemed like an hour.
 One night was like a week.
 Ben was having the same time stretch that I was.
 It was excruciating.
 The night seemed never to end.
 Waiting for dawn and possible salvation was one of the hardest things to endure.
 Predictably, our moods always brightened at dawn.